linz/geostore/CODING.md

    Counter-example: conftest.py is a pytest-specific file for fixtures.
 We don't want to change our configuration simply to allow splitting this up.

-#### Pull request

--  The PR title is in conventional commit format.
-Rationale: We use conventional commits, and the PR title becomes the commit title when squashed and merged.
--  The PR is linked to an issue.
-This isn't always necessary, for example when doing small refactoring or cleanup jobs, where the issue maintenance would be a significant chunk of the overall work.
-Bug fixes and new features should always have an associated issue.